 In 1972, Sack earned a Ph.D. in clinical psychology from the George Washington University and opened a full-time private practice in Bethesda, Maryland.
 In 1980, she founded the Jewish Genealogy Society of Greater Washington and served as its first president.
 In 1984, she organized the first international seminar on Jewish genealogy, held in Jerusalem.
-In 1985, she cofounded Avotaynu: The International Review of Jewish Genealogy, widely considered the “voice” of Jewish genealogy.
+In 1985, she cofounded AVOTAYNU: The International Review of Jewish Genealogy, widely considered the “voice” of Jewish genealogy.
 She is president of Avotaynu, Inc., the parent company of the journal, which publishes books, monographs, and microfilm publications on Jewish genealogy.

-Among other activities, Sack has conducted a week-long seminar in Moscow and has served on a number of advisory boards, including the Dorot Genealogy Center at Beth Hatefutsoth Museum in Tel Aviv.
-She also co-produces and co-hosts the Jewish Genealogy Society of Greater Washington cable program “Tracing Your Family Roots.”
-Sack was also active in the groundbreaking effort of the U.S. National Archives to open former Soviet archives to Jewish genealogical researchers.
+Among other activities, Sack has conducted a weeklong seminar in Moscow and has served on a number of advisory boards, including the Dorot Genealogy Center at Beth Hatefutsoth Museum in Tel Aviv.
+She also co-produced and co-hosted the cable program “Tracing Your Family Roots.”
+Sack also was active in the groundbreaking effort of the U.S. National Archives to open former Soviet archives to Jewish genealogical researchers.
 In 2004, she co-founded the International Institute for Jewish Genealogy in Jerusalem and served as first Chairman of the Board.
 In 2018 she presented in the “Genealogy and Science” symposium at the Weizmann Institute in Rehovot, Israel.

 The International Association of Jewish Genealogical Societies presented its Lifetime Achievement Award to Sack in 2000, “In deep appreciation of her contributions to the world of Jewish genealogy … Her leadership, scholarship, initiative and vision provide an example and inspiration to all Jewish genealogists … worldwide.”